mozilla/addons-frontend/README.md

   for hints on how to solve common Flow errors.

 To add flow coverage to a source file, put a `/* @flow */` comment at the top.
-The more source files you can opt into Flow, the better.
+The more source files you can opt for Flow, the better.

 Here is our Flow manifesto:

 * We use Flow to **declare the intention of our code** and help others refactor it with confidence.
   Flow also makes it easier to catch mistakes before spending hours in a debugger trying to find out what happened.
 * Avoid magic [Flow declarations](https://flowtype.org/en/docs/config/libs/)
   for any *internal* code.
 Just declare a
   [type alias](https://flowtype.org/en/docs/types/aliases/) next to the code